The human message block is a customer intent.

 The human message block can be set to only accept intents from customers that meet a specific criteria.
 For example, the criteria could be customers that bought your product in the last 24 hours.

-Once the tags are created, you can select the desired tag under the HUMANS tab in the human message block.
-The tag will be saved automatically once selected.
+Once the tags are created, you can select the desired tag under the HUMANS tab in the human message block and set the value of the tags.